wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/hw/homework-01-pdf.md

 - If `M` accounts for 20% of the program's total execution time, what is the maximum possible overall speedup on a 2 processor machine?
 A 3 processor machine?
 An 8 processor machine?

-- What is the maximum possible speedup for *any* number of parallel processors (i.e., as the number $$n $$ of processors becomes arbitrarily large)?
+- What is the maximum possible speedup for *any* number of parallel processors (i.e., as the number $n$ of processors becomes arbitrarily large)?

 - Now suppose `M` is replaced by a method `N` that accomplishes the same task but in half the time.
 How much faster is the new program than the old program on a 2 processor machine?
 A 3 processor machine?
 An 8 processor machine?
-An $$n $$ processor machine (as a function of $$n $$)?
+An $n$ processor machine (as a function of $n$)?

 **Exercise 4** (mutual exclusion).
 Consider the following modified `lock()` method for the Peterson lock (cf. Section 2.3.3 in *The Art of Multiprocessor Programming*):